collective/collective.developermanual/source/persistency/lifecycle.rst

   completes successfully.
 Persistent object inherit from Zope's various persistent classes: persistent.Persistent, PersistentDict, PersistentList and they have special attributes like _p_mtime when the object was last written to disk.
-  To make object persistent, it must be refered from Zope's App traversing graph.
+  To make object persistent, it must be referred from Zope's App traversing graph.
 Examples: content objects, user account objects.

 * Request attached objects and thread-local objects: Each HTTP request is processed by